 The content and opinions provided on this site have not been provided or commissioned by any issuer of the financial products and/or services appearing on this site.
 The content and opinions have not been reviewed, approved or otherwise endorsed by an issuer.
 Offers may be subject to change without notice.
 For more information, please read our full disclaimer.

-Establishing a positive credit history early on sets the stage for your financial journey.
-Getting and using a credit card responsibly can pave the way for future credit opportunities.
-While you must be 18 to open a credit card in your name, stricter guidelines apply until you turn 21.
+Building a positive credit history early on sis a great start for your financial future.
+Using a credit card wisely can open doors to future credit opportunities.
+While you need to be 18 to get a credit card, stricter rules apply until you reach 21.

 In the sections ahead, we discuss the minimum age requirement for getting a credit card, how to obtain one if you're 18 or older, options for those under 18, and essential details for parents considering a credit card for their child.